Man killed in forklift accident

 “When it did, it landed on top of him,” Williams said.

 Williams said the investigation has been handed over to the Occupational Safety and Health Administration.
-He doesn’t expect any criminal charges, though.
+He doesn’t expect any criminal charges.

 “It was just very unfortunate, just an accident,” Williams said.